danieldekay/wordpress-event-bridge-for-activitypub/readme.txt

 = Unreleased =

-* Changed: Now depends on ActivityPub plugin version greater than 5.0.0
+* Added: Support for the EventPrime event plugin
 * Added: Event self-announce feature at configurable time before event starts
 * Added: Blueprint (Preview via WordPress Playground)
 * Added: Event Sources feature: cache and list events from remote ActivityPub profiles on your site
 * Added: Custom ActivityPub preview
+* Changed: Now depends on ActivityPub plugin version greater than 5.0.0
 * Fixed: The Events Calendar date times when using the Gutenberg editor.

 = [0.3.5] - 2025-01-03 =